rrthomas/wincoll/RISC OS.md

   the WinColl Git repository.
 * Launch `!WinColl` (for example, by double left-clicking it).

 WinColl should run on RISC OS 3.5 to 3.7, and could probably be made to run on RISC OS 2 without difficulty.

-You can edit the levels on RISC OS with the BASIC program `LevelDes` that lives in the `!WinColl` folder.
-(Shift+Left double-click to open the folder).
+The RISC OS version comes with its own level editor.
+If you would like to submit levels for inclusion in the official release, you will need to convert them to Tiled format, using the `level2tiled` script.

 ## Classic version